Iain Wood (sporting director): Football director career

 In the summer of 2023, Wood oversaw Barrow's move to a new training ground.
 They moved to the facilities at FC United of Manchester in Moston, Manchester.
 Wood described the move as "a massive step up for us in attaining the standards that we are wanting to achieve daily."
 He continued, "Myself, the staff and the players are excited about this move as we continue to keep pushing in the right direction and give ourselves the best opportunity to achieve our goals next season.”
 FC United of Manchester was founded in 2005 by Manchester United supporters opposed to American businessman Malcolm Glazer's takeover.

-Ahead of the 2024/25 season, Wood oversaw the appointment of new Barrow AFC Head Coach Stephen Clemence following the departure of Pete Wild.
+Ahead of the 2024–25 season, Wood oversaw the appointment of new Barrow Head Coach Stephen Clemence following the departure of Pete Wild.
 One of the earliest successes of their new partnership was a league cup fixture away at Premier League giants Chelsea.
 Wood admitted ahead of the game that it would be a tough fixture for the League Two side.

-In October 2024, Iain Wood was named CEO of Barrow AFC, with club chairman Paul Hornby describing the move as a "natural progression for both Iain and the football club".
+In October 2024, Iain Wood was named CEO of Barrow, with club chairman Paul Hornby describing the move as a "natural progression for both Iain and the football club".

+On 2 May 2026, following a 1–2 defeat to Newport County, Barrow were relegated from League Two.

+On 4 May 2026, Wood departed Barrow, having overseen the club’s decline from an 8th-place finish in League Two to relegation to the National League.